 Balian Beach is a hidden gem in southwest Tabanan, Bali.
 It’s about 60km west of Kuta and Ubud.

 The 1.5-hour drive can take over 2.5 hours thanks to the notorious traffic on the island.

 You can either get a taxi or ride a scooter to Balian Beach.
 I did the latter, but be careful as the road is extremely busy, and is dominated by trucks going back and forth between Java and Bali.

-Arriving at Balian I was surprised to find only a handful of people on the beach.
+Arriving at Balian Beach I was surprised to find only a handful of people on the beach.

-I didn’t know that this kind of remoteness existed on any beach in Bali!
+After visiting the best beaches in Uluwatu – all of which are pretty popular – I didn’t think that this kind of remoteness existed at any beach in Bali!

 Balian Beach, like most of Bali’s coastline, has great waves for all levels of surfers.

 There are both left and right breaks and you can go for a lesson or rent a board from one of the few surf camps nearby.

 What would Bali be without yoga?

 Balian Beach is the perfect place to relax and find your inner zen!
 The best spot to do yoga is with Nicky at Nicky Yoga Shala.